For urgent consular assistance call

 More information:

-If you're considering volunteer work, talk to the nearest embassy or consulate about visa requirements before you travel.
+If you're considering volunteer work, talk to the nearest embassy or consulate about visa requirements before travelling.
 This includes students visiting India under the New Colombo Plan.

 Volunteer responsibly.